English-language learner: Assessment biases

-Teacher Biases and Training
+Teacher biases and training

 Attitudes of educators play a major role in the ESL classroom.
 Estimates suggest that approximately 45% of teachers in America have ELL students in their classrooms; however, it is not uncommon for teachers to have negative perceptions of the ELL students in their classrooms.
 These negative perceptions are informed by a bias that ELL students are not adequately trying or that they are personally at fault for their language barrier.
 Research shows that the negative attitudes of teachers may stem from lack of time to address unique ELL student classroom needs, added teacher workload when working with ELL students in mainstream classrooms, and personal feelings of professional insufficiency to work with ELL students.
-Research indicates that only 12% of K-12 teachers in the United States have training in working with ELL students.
+Research indicates that nearly half (47.4%) of teachers working with ELL students felt as though they did not have the proper training to best support these learners and about 39% of teachers did not feel prepared to support them in the classroom.

 These attitudes can also lead to biases in the way students are assessed and evaluated.
 ELL students tend underrate or under-evaluate academic skills of ELL students than English dominant peers, this can affect academic growth, ELL reclassification to English proficient, and even referral to special education services.
 Some researchers state that more multicultural education or trainings for teachers can help change these biases, along with more teachers of color that are representative of their students can help with less biases and lead to better evaluations of ELLs.
 Teachers can also become more aware of the issues faced by ELLs along with how language is developed and the issues with language development.